rtsaad/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Neural Network

 The neural network implemented for this work is a custom extended version of LeNet network enhanced with two extra Convolution Layers.
 These extra layers helps the network to learn more complex object such as traffic signs.
 We have used the LeNet as a starting point and customized it to fit the Traffic Signs requirements.
 This process was done empirically by increasing the number of layers and testing to check if accuracy was improved.
-The classical LeNet achieved around 85% accuracy on validation test and every new layer increased the accuracy in roughly 5%, resulting in a final accuracy of 95%.
+The classical LeNet achieved around 85% accuracy on validation test and every new layer increased the accuracy in roughly 5%, resulting in a final accuracy above 95%.
 Finally, there is an extra fully connected layer to adjust the number of neurons because of the increased number of shared weights (due to the extra convolution layers).
 Figure 8 presents the network architecture.

 | Layer        		 	|     Description	        					|